-1 MEMR Focus Group Discussions with various stakeholders for the purposes of updating the Technology Catalogue in 2023

-2 Branche, 2011, "Hydropower: the strongest performer in the CDM process, reflecting high quality of hydro in comparison to other renewable energy sources".

-3 Eurelectric, 2015, "Hydropower - Supporting a power system in transition".

-4 IRENA, 2023, Renewable Power Generation Costs in 2022

-5 Learning curve approach for the development of financial parameters.

-6 IEA, 2021, Hydropower Special Market Report

-7 Stepan, 2011, Workshop on Rehabilitation of Hydropower, "The 3-Phase Approach".

-8 Prayogo, 2003, "Teknologi Mikrohidro dalam Pemanfaatan Sumber Daya Air untuk Menunjang Pembangunan Pedesaan.
-Semiloka Produk-produk Penelitian Departement Kirr 9 General Electric, www.gerenewableenergy.com, Accessed: 20th July 2017

-10 ASEAN, 2016, "Levelised cost of electricity of selected renewable technologies in the ASEAN member states".

-11 MEMR, 2023, "Handbook of Energy & Economic Statistics of Indonesia 2022"
+- $1\ \mathrm{MEMR}\ Focus\ Group\ Discussions\ with\ various\ stakeholders\ for\ the\ purposes\ of\ updating\ the\ Technology\ Catalogue\ in\ 2023$ - 2 Branche, 2011, "Hydropower: the strongest performer in the CDM process, reflecting high quality of hydro in comparison to other renewable energy sources". - 3 Eurelectric, 2015, "Hydropower Supporting a power system in transition". - 4 IRENA, 2023, Renewable Power Generation Costs in 2022 - 5 Learning curve approach for the development of financial parameters. - 6 IEA, 2021, Hydropower Special Market Report - 7 Stepan, 2011, Workshop on Rehabilitation of Hydropower, "The 3-Phase Approach". - 8 Prayogo, 2003, "Teknologi Mikrohidro dalam Pemanfaatan Sumber Daya Air untuk Menunjang Pembangunan Pedesaan.
+Semiloka Produk-produk Penelitian Departement Kim - 9 General Electric, www.gerenewableenergy.com, Accessed: 20th July 2017 - 10 ASEAN, 2016, "Levelised cost of electricity of selected renewable technologies in the ASEAN member states". - 11 MEMR, 2023, "Handbook of Energy & Economic Statistics of Indonesia 2022"

-A This is the efficiency of the utilization of the waters potential energy.
-This can not be compared with a thermal power plant that have to pay for its fuel.

-- B Hydro power plants can have a very long lifetime is operated and mainted properly.
-Hover Dam in USA is almost 100 years old. - C Uncertainty (Upper/Lower) is estimated as +/- 25%.

-D Numbers are very site sensitive.
+- A This is the efficiency of the utilization of the waters potential energy.
+This can not be compared with a thermal power plant that have to pay for its fuel. - B Hydro power plants can have a very long lifetime is operated and mainted properly.
+Hover Dam in USA is almost 100 years old. - C Uncertainty (Upper/Lower) is estimated as +/- 25%. - D Numbers are very site sensitive.
 There will be an improvement by learning curve development, but this improvement will equalized because the best locations will be utilized first.
-The investment largely depends on civil work.

-E Investment cost include the engineering, procurement and construction (EPC) cost.
-See description under Methodology.

-F For 2020, uncertainty ranges are based on cost spans of various sources.
-For 2050, we combine the base uncertainity in 2020 with an additional uncertainty span based on learning rates variying between 10-15% and capacity deployment from Stated Policies and Sustainable Development scenarios separately.

-G Based on data collection from Indonesian projects

-H For large hydropower plants the civil works and earthworks to establish tunneling and dams are often the biggest share of the costs (around 50% according to Ref 6).
-These costs are included as instalaltion costs as described in the overall methodology.
+The investment largely depends on civil work. - E Investment cost include the engineering, procurement and construction (EPC) cost.
+See description under Methodology. - F For 2020, uncertainty ranges are based on cost spans of various sources.
+For 2050, we combine the base uncertainty in 2020 with an additional uncertainty span based on learning rates variying between 10-15% and capacity deployment from Stated Policies and Sustainable Development scenarios separately. - G Based on data collection from Indonesian projects - H For large hydropower plants the civil works and earthworks to establish tunneling and dams are often the biggest share of the costs (around 50% according to Ref 6).
+These costs are included as installation costs as described in the overall methodology.